 Manchester City, which originated in the 1880s as St. Mark’s, has since developed into one of the top teams in the Premier League.
 Its prominence in the league is backed by the club’s rich history, as evidenced by the various modifications to its emblem over the decades.

-Manchester City’s emblem has undergone several transformations over the course of its existence.
-However, each of them sought to embody the essence and history of the hometown.
+Manchester City’s emblem has undergone several transformations throughout its existence.
+Each of them sought to embody the essence and history of the hometown.
 The current design subtly yet effectively reflects Manchester City’s heritage.
-It prominently features the famous Manchester City coat of arms.
+It prominently features the famous coat of arms.

-The design of the current emblem is characterized by a circular structure with a shield in the center.
+A circular structure with a shield in the center characterizes the design of the current emblem.
 Around the central shield on the white perimeter is the name of the soccer club.
-If you go into the details of the shield, you can see the image of a majestic golden ship.
+If you look at the details of the shield, you can see the image of a majestic golden ship.
 This ship symbolizes Manchester’s rich maritime history.
 The ship is complemented by the iconic red rose of Lancashire, which gives the emblem a touch of local culture and history.
-These elements make up a story of tradition, pride, and soccer excellence.
+These elements comprise a story of tradition, pride, and soccer excellence.

 Manchester United

 Manchester United has risen to prominence amongst the elite, winning 20 league titles.
-This feat puts them at the pinnacle of English soccer, sharing the honor of the joint record for the most league wins.
+This feat puts them at the pinnacle of English soccer, and they share the honor of the joint record for the most league wins.

-If you delve into the symbolism of the Manchester United emblem, you’ll find that elements of its design are deeply connected to the local history and heritage of the club itself.
-The emblem was inspired by the coat of arms of Manchester City Council.
+Delve into the symbolism of the Manchester United emblem.
+You’ll find that its design elements are deeply connected to the local history and heritage of the club itself.
+The coat of arms of Manchester City Council inspired the emblem.
 However, various elements of the original design have changed over the years, and the ship under full sail remains unchanged, a testament to Manchester’s maritime heritage.
 The ship is complemented by an image of a devil, representing the club’s enduring nickname.
-This nickname, chosen over time, has become synonymous with the club and has become embedded into the fabric of Manchester United’s identity.
-The emblem, in its entirety, embodies the pride, history, and aspirations of a club that continues to inspire legions of fans around the world.
+This nickname, chosen over time, has become synonymous with the club and embedded into Manchester United’s identity fabric.
+The emblem, in its entirety, embodies the pride, history, and aspirations of a club that continues to inspire legions of fans worldwide.

 Newcastle United

-With a history dating back to 1892, Newcastle United Football Club calls Newcastle-upon-Tyne their home.
+Newcastle United Football Club dates back to 1892 and calls Newcastle-upon-Tyne home.
 This iconic club has been involved in Premier League competition for almost the entirety of the league’s existence, only conceding three times.
-In its illustrious history, the club has won four honorary league titles and has also won the FA Cup six times.
+The club has won four honorary league titles and the FA Cup six times in its illustrious history.

 The Newcastle United badge is not just a design but a symbol with a deep history.
-Drawing inspiration from the 14th-century Newcastle coat of arms, the badge serves as a testament to the rich heritage and cultural tapestry of the region.
+Drawing inspiration from the 14th-century Newcastle coat of arms, the badge is a testament to the region’s rich heritage and cultural tapestry.
 Each element intricately carved into the emblem tells its own story.

 The presence of a lion holding a flag is not just a decorative detail but an echo of strength and leadership.
 At the same time, the golden shield with alternating black and white stripes repeats the iconic color of the club’s jersey and reinforces its uniqueness.
-The twin seahorses on either side of the shield have their own significance, perhaps symbolizing Newcastle’s maritime history and its connection to the River Tyne.
+The twin seahorses on either side of the shield are significant, perhaps symbolizing Newcastle’s maritime history and connection to the River Tyne.

-Among the pantheon of Premier League emblems, each telling its own unique story, the Newcastle United logo stands out.
+The Newcastle United logo stands out among the pantheon of Premier League emblems, each telling its unique story.
 Its complexity, detail, and depth of meaning make it instantly recognizable and deeply revered among soccer fans and historians alike.

 Nottingham Forest